 What is the Best Shape for Raku Pottery

 The raku method can be used to fire pottery and sculpture.
-In theory you can raku fire any shaped ware.
+In theory, you can raku fire any shaped ware.
 However, raku pottery goes through dramatic temperature changes, and the form is put under considerable stress.
-Therefore, ware that is evenly made and relatively thin tend to survive the process more successfully.
+Therefore, ware that is evenly made and relatively thin tends to survive the process more successfully.

-Shapes that do well in a raku firing are round orbs, curved pieces and vertical sculptures and pots.
-Bowls and opens shapes are at higher risk of cracking.
-Also, sharp edges, fiddly details and pottery with varying thickness are more likely to crack.
+Shapes that do well in a raku firing are round orbs, curved pieces, and vertical sculptures and pots.
+Bowls and open shapes are at higher risk of cracking.
+Also, sharp edges, fiddly details, and pottery with varying thicknesses are more likely to crack.
 This is because the edges of the ware will expand and contract at different rates to the middle areas.
 This puts the ceramics under more internal structural stress.

-Pottery with plainer smoother surfaces tend to look better after a raku fire.
+Pottery with plainer smoother surfaces tends to look better after a raku fire.
 Detailed design or texture can compete or interfere with a raku finish.

 Some potters will apply terra sigillata to their pottery before burnishing.
 This is a very fine clay slip which when burnished creates a glossy smooth surface.